Run-out: Types

 In addition, irregular run-out is the result of worn or rough bearings which can manifest itself as either axial or radial run-out.

-Runout will be present in any rotating system and, depending on the system, the different forms may either combine increasing total runout, or cancel reducing total runout.
-At any point along a tool or shaft it is not possible to determine whether runout is axial or radial; only by measuring along the axis can they be differentiated.
+Run-out will be present in any rotating system and, depending on the system, the different forms may either combine increasing total runout, or cancel reducing total runout.
+At any point along a tool or shaft, it is not possible to determine whether runout is axial or radial; only by measuring along the axis can they be differentiated.